kevinzunigacuellar/web/src/content/blog/dark-mode-in-astro.md

 description: In this guide, you will learn how to add perfect dark mode to your Astro project using Tailwind CSS and the prefers-color-scheme media query
 pubDate: 2022-05-04
 updatedDate: 2023-03-13
-image:
-  src: "astro-dark_t.png"
+hero: "./astro_dark.png"
-  alt: "The logo of Astro and Tailwind CSS"
+heroAlt: "The logo of Astro and Tailwind CSS"
 ---

 A great way to make your website more accessible is to add dark mode.
 In this guide, we will learn how to implement perfect dark mode to your Astro project using TailwindCSS.